-Fit Matters: Measure so your dream can fit your space.
+Fit Matters: Measure so your Decor can fit your space

 I hate to see people with ill-fitting undergarments.
 Just hate it.
 Four boobs, cheeky panty lines, and bulges everywhere.
 Weight is not the issue; FIT is the issue.
 I know some plus-size beauties that look fabulous every day and some size-two lovelies that need some Spanx.
 Just like every lady needs a bra fitting, every piece of furniture in your house needs to fit.

 To get a good fit, you need to measure your room AND furniture BEFORE you make a purchase.
-A friend of mine recently bought a beautiful sectional to replace her beloved 10-year-old work horse sofa.
+A friend of mine recently bought a beautiful sectional to replace her beloved 10-year-old workhorse sofa.
 She drooled over it in the store and it looks amazing, but it ended up being much too small for her family room.
-It just doesn’t sit right and endsed up being more of a nuisance than anything.
+It just doesn’t sit right and ended up being more of a nuisance than anything.
 The sectional rides up, if you will.
 Now she’s stuck buying extra pieces to fill the space.
-Do youself a favor, break out a measuring tape.Measure your room AND furniture BEFORE you make a purchase.
-Click To Tweet
+Do yourself a favor, break out a measuring tape.Measure your room AND furniture BEFORE you make a purchase.

 Things to measure: